khashafa/ai-vs-human-movie-reviews/README.md

     ## 1 Base: polarity + polarity^2 + model… 0.0425 0.0419 32836   NA          NA
     ## 2 Full: + conflict + word_count + rea… 0.0434 0.0427 32836    0.001       0.0008

-The dominance of sentiment polarity is also visible in the quadratic relationship between polarity and disagreement.
-Disagreement is **highest for reviews with mixed or moderate sentiment** and lower for strongly positive or strongly negative reviews.
+The dominance of sentiment polarity is also visible in its relationship with disagreement.
+While the effect is weak overall, disagreement **increases as reviews become more positive**, making polarity the strongest text-based predictor relative to the others.

-This pattern suggests that models struggle most when human judgment is nuanced rather than extreme.
-Clear praise or clear dislike is easier to align with; ambivalence is not.
+This pattern suggests that models tend to drift upward on enthusiastic or strongly positive reviews, using the upper end of the scale in ways that do not always align with human judgments.
+In contrast, negative or neutral reviews show less divergence.

 The table below summarizes the standardized coefficients and 95% confidence intervals from the full model.